lexibank/tryonsolomon/README.md

 If you use these data please cite
 - the original source
-  > Tryon, D. T. and Hackman, B. D. (1983): Solomon Islands Languages: An internal classification.
+  > Tryon, Durrell T. and Hackman, Brian D. (1983): Solomon Islands Languages: An internal classification.
 Canberra: Pacific Linguistics.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description